PSI-Intention2022/PSI-Competition/README.md

 TBD

 ### Winners Validation
-Winners would be required to provide their code and trained weights for valication process.
+Winners would be required to provide their code and trained weights for validation process.
 More details about code submission will be updated.

 ### Submission Format
 ***Track 1 (Pedestrian Intent):*** Example intention ground-truth/prediction JSON format: